Karitham/WaifuBot/README.md

 About comments : The code should speak for itself, only comment big processes / dense places.

 See [Project](https://github.com/Karitham/WaifuBot/projects/1) to view the current progress of the bot

+## Thanks

+Much thanks to people from the gopher discord for all the help with go and Anders for its library.